 “Macchiatto, espresso, cappuccino — these are all Italian names.
 Why would we buy the American version of these drinks when we’re the ones who invented them?”

-So, as with any other kind of dining in Rome, if you want the very best… you should have an idea of where to go.
+So if you want the very best trattoria in Rome… you should have an idea of where to go.

-When I’m craving an amazing cacio e pepe or Roman artichoke or saltimbocca, these are the places I head to.
+When I’m craving an amazing cacio e pepe or Roman artichoke or saltimbocca, these are the trattorias in Rome I frequent.

 (Do note that while these places all have very good food, they’re not all always top-notch with service: brusque waiters are part of the trattoria’s charm.
 Truly.
 It’s as traditional as carbonara).